-1. INTRODUCTION
+INTRODUCTION

-The Jet Propulsion Laboratory (JPL) was commissioned by the National Highway Safety Administration (NHTSA) to investigate and assess the need for an instrumented test vehicle to be used by NHTSA in the evaluation of new crash avoidance technologies emerging from the Intelligent Vehicle/Highway System (IVHS) program.
+The Jet Propulsion Laboratory (JPL) was commissioned by the National Highway Traffic Safety Administration to investigate and assess the need for an instrumented test vehicle to be used by NHTSA in the evaluation of new crash avoidance technologies emerging from the Intelligent Vehicle/Highway System program.

 It would also provide a test capability that could support related programs such as the Automated Highway System (AHS) and the National Advanced Driving Simulator (NADS) programs.
-The concept of a test platform having programmable variable performance was named the Variable Dynamic Testbed Vehicle (VDTV).
-JPL considered three aspects of this concept:
+The concept of a test platform having programmable variable performance was named the Variable Dynamic Testbed Vehicle.
+JPL considered three general aspects of the VDTV concept:

-- potential uses
+- potential uses and users

 - need and benefits

-- design and implementation approaches.
+- design, cost, and implementation approaches.